-Medway Council Strategy is our overarching strategy and sets out our vision, priorities, ways of working and the outcomes we expect to achieve.
-The Medway Council Plan sets out how we will achieve the outcomes outlined in our Strategy and the measures we will use to track our performance.
+Medway Council's Strategy is our overarching strategy and sets out our vision, priorities, values and the outcomes we expect to achieve.
+The Medway Council Plan sets out how we'll achieve the outcomes outlined in our Strategy and the measures we'll use to track our performance.
 Quarterly Council Plan monitoring reports are published via Cabinet and Overview and Scrutiny Committee agendas with full commentary on all measures and outcomes provided.
-The data below relates to the year end outturn for the 2021/22 financial year as reported in full to Cabinet on 10 May 2022.
+Plan monitoring reports are published via Cabinet and Overview and Scrutiny Committee agendas with full commentary on all measures and outcomes provided.
+The data below relates to the year end outturn for the 2022/23 financial year as reported in full to Cabinet in June 2023.